History & Future

 The Millersville Landfill and Resource Recovery Facility is owned and operated by Anne Arundel County and is the only operating municipal solid waste disposal facility in the County.
 The facility opened in September 1975 and, since that time, seven disposal cells have been filled.
 The County is currently filling the eighth cell (Cell 8) and is permitted for a ninth cell.

 Cell 9 is the last permitted disposal area on the site.
 In 2015, we started construction of the first disposal area in cell 9.

 Making Our Landfill Last

 Because the MLFRRF is the only active municipal waste landfill in the County, our waste management strategy involves extending the life of this valuable resource as long as possible to serve the County citizens.
 This strategy includes expanding the amount of material that is recycled within the County.
 In 2008, the County implemented County-wide recycling campaign, with a goal of achieving a 50% recycling rate.
 Since this program was implemented, the recycling rate has increased from 31% to its current rate of 45%.
 Our strategy also includes diverting waste to other facilities in a safe and economical manner, as a means to minimize the amount of waste disposed at the MLFRRF.
 Currently, the majority of our residential waste is disposed in out-of-County facilities.

 The combination of recycling and waste diversion will ultimately determine how much waste remains to be landfilled at MLFRRF and therefore its lifespan.
-At our current disposal rate, we expect our existing active disposal area (Cell 8) to last until early 2018.
-The future Cell 9 is our last permitted disposal area on the site.
+At our current disposal rate, we expect our existing active disposal area (Cell 9) to last until 2048.
+Cell 9 is our last permitted disposal area on the site.
 Our goal is to extend the life of Cell 9 as long as possible by increasing residential and commercial recycling rates, diverting waste to other facilities and minimizing the amount of trash that we bury.